 Storing & Reheating:

-keep in fridge for up to 6 days, many dishes taste good at room temperature.
+keep in the fridge for up to 6 days, many dishes taste good at room temperature.
 Most dishes can be heated up in a pan, add a little water if necessary, cover with lid, heat slowly on very low heat.
 Heating in the toaster oven also works well for many dishes.
 Ask us if you need more detailed instructions.

 Items marked *ff* are freezer friendly.
-Usually they are items that are saucy or have liquid like soups, stew and curries.
+Usually, they are items that are saucy or have liquid like soups, stew and curries.
 They can be frozen in the jar.
 As the liquid expands when frozen, the air will be pushed out.
 Please make sure the top is on loosely for the air to be able to come out.
 We do not recommend putting a jar with frozen content in the microwave.